anhinga/fluid/README.md

 (try it not only for linear
 combinations, but also for waves).

+The "jun_28_15_experiment" is the first experiment where the data flow program contains itself in one of its own nodes.
+Currently this is only used to facilitate visualization of the dynamically changing program.
+But this is a start of true higher-order stream-based programming, as the node containing a data flow graph can be linked to other nodes of this graph in the future.

 These are some of the experiments for the line of research described in the following preprint on linear models of computation: